psychemedia/storytelling-notes/gwion-bach.md

 Is pleasant on the sunny mead ;
 The merry harps at evening play ; ;
 The dance gay youths and maidens lead:
-The thrush makes chorus from the thorn :
+The thrush makes chorus from the thorn:
 The mighty drinker fills his horn.

 The song is cut short by a tremendous crash: the sea breaks in; the tower, which had its foot in the sea, falls; the plain of Gwaelod is inundated ; Seithenyn leaps into the flood ; while his daughter, his visitors, his bard, and such of the bacchanalians as are capable of locomotion, escape along the ridge of the embankment.

 King Gwythno had feasted joyously, and had sung his new ode to a chosen party of his admiring subjects, amidst their, of course, enthusiastic applause.

-He heard the storm raging without, as he laid himself down to rest: he thought it a very hard case for those who were out in it, especially on the sea: congratulated himself on his own much more comfortable condition ; and went to sleep witha pious reflection on the goodness of Providence to himself.
+He heard the storm raging without, as he laid himself down to rest: he thought it a very hard case for those who were out in it, especially on the sea: congratulated himself on his own much more comfortable condition ; and went to sleep with a pious reflection on the goodness of Providence to himself.

 He was roused from a pleasant dream by a confused and tumultuous dissonance, that mingled with the roar of the tempest.
 Rising with much reluctance, and looking forth from his window, he beheld in the moonlight a half-naked multitude, larger than his palace thrice multiplied could have contained, pressing round the gates, and clamouring for admission and shelter ; while beyond them his eye fell on the phenomenon of stormy waters, rolling in the place of the fertile fields from which he derived his revenue.